sthamann/6dQfoam/README.md

 ## FAQ

 ### Q: Is the 0.39 ppb deviation significant?
 A: Yes!
 Current best measurements have ≈0.2 ppb uncertainty.
-We're just outside error bars, making this either a discovery or a very close miss requiring explanation.
+The prediction is just outside error bars, making this either a discovery or a very close miss requiring explanation.

-### Q: Why haven't you calculated loop corrections yet?
+### Q: Why haven't loop corrections been calculated yet?
 A: Fair criticism.
-This is our next priority.
+This is the next priority (June 2025).
 Tree-level agreement is encouraging but incomplete without quantum corrections.

 ### Q: How does the Standard Model actually emerge?
-A: Currently we have a conceptual outline.
-Explicit calculations showing SU(3)×SU(2)×U(1) from extra dimensions are in progress.
+A: Currently there's a conceptual outline.
+Explicit calculations showing SU(3)×SU(2)×U(1) from extra dimensions are planned for fall 2025.

 ### Q: Could the GA just be finding numerical coincidences?
-A: Unlikely given multiple independent convergences, but we're implementing rigorous null hypothesis tests to quantify this.
+A: Unlikely given multiple independent convergences, but rigorous null hypothesis tests are planned for June 2025 to quantify this.

 ### Q: What about the G measurement precision claim?
-A: We predict 8 digits, but only 4-5 are currently testable given experimental uncertainties.
+A: The theory predicts 8 digits, but only 4-5 are currently testable given experimental uncertainties.
 Future measurements could test more.

 ### Q: Is this really falsifiable?
 A: Yes.
-If precision α measurements converge away from our prediction, or if no gravitational anomalies appear at μm scales, the theory fails.
+If precision α measurements converge away from the prediction, or if no gravitational anomalies appear at μm scales, the theory fails.

 ## References